Manmohan Singh turns 87: Netizens share heart-warming messages on Twitter

 Singh is a significant figure in our country.
 Apart from being the first Sikh in office, he was also the first prime minister since Jawaharlal Nehru to be re-elected after completing a full five-year term.
 Manmohan Singh was born to Gurmukh Singh and Amrit Kaur in Gah, Punjab.

 Former Prime Minister Manmohan Singh took oath as a member of the Rajya Sabha on August 23,2019.
-He was elected unopposed as the BJP did not put up a candidate against him.

 Manmohan returned to the Rajya Sabha after a brief gap since his retirement from the Upper House on June 14 this year.
 He had earlier represented the state of Assam in Rajya Sabha for around 28 years.
-He was elected to Rajya Sabha in 1991, 1995, 2001, 2007 and 2013.
 He was also the Leader of the Opposition in Rajya Sabha during 1998-2004 and Leader of the House as the Prime Minister during 2004-14.

 He is the fourth oldest among the sitting members of the House of Elders after the 96-year-old Ram Jethmalani, 91-year-old Motilal Vora and 88-year-old C P Thakur.